 The Luxembourg judicial system is divided into a judicial branch and an administrative branch.
 Next to these two branches is the Constitutional Court, the aim of which is to rule by way of judgment on the conformity of particular laws with the Constitution, except for those that sanction international treaties.

-The judicial branch is headed by the Supreme Court of Justice, which comprises the Court of Cassation, the Court of Appeal and a public prosecution department.
+The judicial branch is headed by the Supreme Court of Justice, which comprises the Court of Cassation, a Court of Appeal and a department of public prosecution.
 The Court of Cassation is primarily responsible for hearing cases that seek to overturn or set aside decisions given by the various benches of the Court of Appeal, and judgments by courts of last resort.

-The country is divided into two judicial districts and three townships, and each has respectively a district court or a lower court (courts of justices of the peace), or both.
+The country is divided into two judicial districts and three townships and each has respectively a district court or a lower court (or both).
 The district court hands down decisions in ordinary law and hears all cases other than those falling expressly within the competence of another jurisdiction.
 It is competent for most appeals cases against judgments rendered by the lower court operating within the court's judicial district.
 The presidents of the district courts, or the magistrates appointed to them, hear interlocutory applications and render interim orders in urgent cases, civil or commercial.

 - acting in excess of authority;